Analysts warn of high uncertainty, inflation risks pressuring rate decisions after Iran conflict

 The impact depends on how the conflict plays out as well as whether markets have accumulated enough fundamental strength, say analysts

-- Thousands of flights globally have been disrupted due to the most recent strikes.
+- Thousands of flights globally have been disrupted due to the recent US-Israeli strikes on Iran.
 PHOTO: REUTERS

 [SINGAPORE] Oil and gold prices surged while defence stocks rose.
 But global aviation stocks dived, and markets from Asia to Europe fell on the first trading day after the US and Israel’s weekend attacks on Iran.